Leading a Sales Force Restructuring

 - Have all your ducks in a row: Ensure that HR and legal have put all documentation in place.
 The packages for each sales rep that is being laid off (severance letters and outplacement service offerings etc.) should be prepared and reviewed.
 Ensure that the people who are going to contact the sales reps have been trained and know how to effectively communicate what is happening.

 - Set up individual meetings: It is critical to meet face to face with each employee.
 Keep meetings brief and factual.
 Treating those who are being laid off with respect by thanking them for their efforts and offering fair severance packages are important.
-Word travels quickly and the way people are treated on the way out sends a message to the remaining sales people.
-Ensure that sales people are being treated fairly in terms of transition packages and with most importantly, with dignity.
+Word travels quickly, and the way people are treated on the way out sends a message to the remaining salespeople.
+Ensure that salespeople are being treated fairly in terms of transition packages and most importantly, with dignity.

-The success of your new vision is dependent on the buy-in of your front line sales managers.
+The success of your new vision is dependent on the buy-in of your front-line sales managers.
 For any change management program to work it needs to be led from the front lines.
 It is essential at this time to effectively communicate to the entire organization the new vision.
 Your front-line managers will look to you for leadership.
-You must model the behavior you hope to inspire.
-Your attitude and behaviors throughout the initial phase will send an important message to the entire team.
+You must model the behaviour you hope to inspire.
+Your attitude and behaviours throughout the initial phase will send an important message to the entire team.

 • To retain all top performers